-Bath salts are actually a group of drugs called synthetic cathinones, most typically methylenedioxypyrovalerone (MDPV), methylone or mephedrone.
+Bath salts are a group of drugs called synthetic cathinones, most typically methylenedioxypyrovalerone (MDPV), methylone or mephedrone.
 They mimic the effects of the natural cathinone found in the Khat plant, a popular narcotic that is often chewed by people living in parts of Africa and Asia.

 This drug is bad.
-It might be the worst drug to ever hit our streets.
+It might be the worst drug ever to hit our streets.
 Most people are aware of this, after the 2011 Miami event.

 But the impact of this drug on your brain and body are worse than you think.
 For example, your son or daughter’s first hit of bath salts can cause the following adverse reactions: